 - Mulch.
 Not only does it keep down weeds and — depending on what you use — return organic materials to your soil, it slows water evaporation.
 Mulching, done right, is a win-win-win.
 Make sure your mulch is weed-seed free so as not to spread trouble.
 But even if a few weeds do come up, they’re usually easy to pull from mulch-covered soil.

-- Have lots of organic matter in your soil.
-Yes, this means compost.
+- Add lots of compost to your soil.
 The more organic matter in your soil, the more it will retain moisture.
 Soil quality, as we’ve said over and over, is the key to growing.

-- Make sure you’re watering only when you’re plants need it.
+- Make sure you water only when your plants need it.
 If your garden is large, this could be at different times in different parts of your plot.
 How do you know when it’s time to water?
 Stick your finger in the dirt.
 It should be dry down to the first knuckle and beyond and only moist much further than that.
 Then water thoroughly.
 It’s common knowledge that less-frequent, deep waterings, down to six inches or so, are better than frequent light drinks which don’t encourage plants to root deeply.
 The deeper the roots the longer between waterings for your plants.
 Water at the beginning of the day before the peak evaporation hours.
 You can also water at the end of the day but that doesn’t often allow enough time for it to evaporate off leaves where mildew and other problems might start.